 - Shout-Out: Eton's voice is an impression of Boris Karloff (which his voice actor Seán Cullen would later use in Seven Little Monsters).

 - The Show of the Books: This series is based off the books by James Marshall.

-- Sssssnake Talk: The creepy Komodo dragon guy speaks like this.
+- Sssssnake Talk: Eton, the creepy monitor lizard guy, speaks like this.

-- Vitriolic Best Buds: Despite being best friends, the two hippos have some sort of quarllel almost Once per Episode.
+- Vitriolic Best Buds: Despite being best friends, the two hippos have some sort of quarrel almost Once per Episode.
 Fortunately, they always manage to work it out.

 - Wholesome Crossdresser: George does this a couple times, a notable example being to get into a female-only Spa that Martha is visiting for the day.